 Chemical, geological and socio-economic issues associated with managing the Earth's low-, intermediate- and high-level nuclear waste.

 Information for Visiting Students

 |Pre-requisites||Only available for full year visiting students

 Course Delivery Information

 |Academic year 2020/21, Available to all students (SV1)

 Seminar/Tutorial Hours 14,

 Summative Assessment Hours 2,

 ||Written Exam: 70%, Course Work: 30 %, Practical Exam: 0%.

-Coursework 30% Seminar marks are based both on style and content of seminars (85%) o Attendance and participation during discussion (15%).
+Seminar marks are based both on style and content of seminars (85%) and on attendance and participation during discussion (15%).